-There’s one thing we can all agree on: there’s a lot to think about when it comes to your fishing charter marketing.
-Even for the most organized among us, it can be really difficult to prioritize our to-dos and balance providing a great service with keeping the phone ringing.
+There’s one thing we can all agree on: there’s a lot to think about when it comes to marketing your fishing charter.
+Even the most organized among us, can find it difficult to prioritize our to-dos and provide a great service with keeping the phone ringing.

 These are some tough times to be a small business owner.
 According to Forbes, about 70% of all new companies are able to make it through the first two years, only half will find a way to survive the 5-year mark, while less than 30% of these establishments are still going to be alive and kicking after a full decade on the job.
-And yes, these numbers apply for fishing charter businesses just as well.
+And yes, these numbers apply for fishing charter businesses, too.

 If we’re gonna keep you in those winning 30% of businesses, yes you do.
-But no worries, that’s exactly what we’re planning on doing.
-Getting right down to it:
+But no worries, today, you’ll learn all you need to know to come up on top.

 1. The anatomy of a perfect fishing charter website